Search:

 Cabane de Moiry

-The climb to get to our final hut, the Cabane de Moiry, is a rocky one but well worth the effort.
+Although this is a bit of a detour, we love to include a night at Moiry hut on our Haute Route tours.
+The climb to get to this final hut, the Cabane de Moiry, is a rocky one but well worth the effort.
 At first we are greeted by the original stone hut, which was built in 1928 and then expanded in 1970.
-At 2,825m above sea level, this hut is truly an Alpine experience.
-(Troy’s note – Moiry hut was the very first hike on our very first guided tour back in 1999).
+At 2,825m above sea level, and looking out across massive glaciers, this hut is truly an Alpine experience.

 In 2010, a modern addition was added to great applause.
 Built to harmonize with its alpine surroundings, the facade is made of copper so that it patinates over time and blends in with its rock surroundings.
-The wood interior adds warmth that contrasts the unbelievable views of the Moiry glacier provided by the massive panorama windows.
+Moiry has very comfortable 4-person dorm rooms.
+In the dining hall, the wood interior adds warmth that contrasts the unbelievable views of the Moiry glacier provided by the massive panorama windows.
+Yes, worth it!

 Though I have not stayed in all of the Alpine Huts in Switzerland, I cannot imagine many have a better view than this one.
 Ok, maybe the Cabane de Louvie.
 You’ll have to let me know!